Duct Path First

 A fan buried above a ceiling, behind a filter, or inside a service area has a different maintenance profile.
 Access constraints should be discussed before the equipment family is narrowed.

-Speed control, sensors, timers, switches, and continuous operation also shape the review.
-They affect electrical discussion, operating expectation, and support paths.
+Speed control, sensors, timers, switches, and continuous operation also shape the selection.
+They affect electrical discussion, operating expectation, and document details.

 Recognize pressure clues